microsoft/onnxruntime-inference-examples/c_cxx/README.md

-This directory contains a few C/C++ sample applications for demoing onnxruntime usage:
+This directory contains a few C/C++ sample applications for demonstrating onnxruntime usage:

 1. (Windows and Linux) fns_candy_style_transfer: A C application that uses the FNS-Candy style transfer model to re-style images.
 It is written purely in C, no C++.
 2. (Windows only) MNIST: A windows GUI application for doing handwriting recognition